telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

           });
       });

-For more information on virtual scrolling and its limitations, refer to the [article on the appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#virtual-scrolling).
+For more information on the virtual scrolling and its limitations in the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#virtual-scrolling).

 ### Keyboard Navigation